jupyterlab/extension-examples/basics/hello-world/README.md

 The second step runs the build script.
 In this step, the TypeScript code gets converted to javascript using the compiler `tsc` and stored in a `lib` directory.
-Finally, the module is linked to JupyterLab.
+Finally, the module is installed into JupyterLab.

+> There is also a `jupyter labextension link <path>` command.
+It can be used to
+> install packages but not consider them as extensions (more information in [that discussion](https://discourse.jupyter.org/t/about-jupyter-labextension-link-v-s-install))

 After all of these steps are done, running `jupyter labextension list` should show something like: